-We are happy that you have chosen to spend part of your time working in CLAY here at Clayworks.
+We are happy that you have chosen to spend part of your time working in CLAY at Baltimore Clayworks.
 Observing a few studio routines will contribute to your enjoyment of the class and of Clayworks.

-The Baltimore Clayworks office/gallery building is open:
+The Baltimore Clayworks administrative office hours:

-- Monday CLOSED

-- Tuesday Friday, 10:00AM 5:00PM
+• Monday - Friday, 10:00AM - 5:00PM

-- Saturday & Sunday, 10:00AM 5:00PM